-Any person, firm, association of persons, corporation or other organization violating the provisions of this ordinance shall be deemed to be guilty of a misdemeanor and, upon conviction, shall be fined an amount not to exceed \$XXXX (need to check with legal).
+Any person, firm, association of persons, corporation or other organization violating the provisions of this ordinance shall be deemed to be guilty of a misdemeanor and, upon conviction, shall be fined an amount not to exceed the amount set out in Appendix A - Fee Schedule, Article A14.01 of the Bastrop Code of Ordinances.
 Each day that a violation continues shall be deemed a separate and distinct offense.
+Violations of this ordinance may be enforced civilly and/or in municipal court, at the City's discretion.